rwash/rwash.github.io/index.md

 I am one of the lead PIs in the [Behavior, Information, and Technology Lab](http://bitlab.cas.msu.edu) (BITLab) at MSU.
 Most of my research projects are coordinated through that website.

-For more information, see my [Google Citations profile](http://scholar.google.com/citations?user=ef0ApTwAAAAJ).
+For more information about my research publications, see my [Google Citations profile](http://scholar.google.com/citations?user=ef0ApTwAAAAJ).

 Recent News
 -----------